SynthKittenDev/Colony-Revival-Project/README.md

 This is a team effort we need to be able to get full-access to the code so the community and programmers apart of it can help improve the games overall quality & to improve upon its already great foundation.

+# How to help Colony Revival Project

+To help, begin by reviewing the existing code for improvements that could be made.
+Features can be suggested under the 'Discussions' tab or the official Discord server.

+Use pull requests & other methods of communicating to submit potential changes and feedback to the existing codebase.
+If you've made improvements to the .FLA file, please submit it as well with what you've changed or updated.

+View what needs to be worked on under the 'Projects' tab.

 # How to Compile Colony Revival Project

 1. Download and Install Adobe Flash Professional CS6!